Sparq-Holding-Inc/pulpo-forms-django/README.md

 * AngularJS 1.3.9

 ## Features
-Dynamic Forms provides several useful functionalities and characteristics for survey creation.
+Pulpo Forms provides several useful functionalities and characteristics for survey creation.

 * Support for multi page surveys with different field types.
 * Multi path logic for both fields and pages